refnx/refnx/doc/index.rst

 Co-refinement of multiple contrast datasets is straightforward, with sharing of joint parameters across each model.

-Various tutorials are available from the `refnx YouTube channel`_.
+Various tutorials are available from the `refnx YouTube channel`_, and there are GUI programs available on `github`_ as well.

 The refnx package is free software, using a BSD licence.
-If you are interested in participating in this project please use the `refnx github repository`_.
+If you are interested in participating in this project please use the `refnx github repository`_, all contributions are welcomed.

 .. toctree::
     :maxdepth: 2

     installation
+    getting_started.ipynb
     gui.rst
-    getting_started.ipynb
     reflectometry_global.ipynb
-    gui.ipynb
     lipid.ipynb
     faq
     testimonials